 Your best chance at avoiding a drug crime conviction in or around Sandusky, Ohio, is early intervention and aggressive representation.
 Contact attorney Troy Wisehart at Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA.
 Call (419) 625-7770 or use our online form to schedule your free consultation.
 We’ll assess your case, explain your options, and guide you towards the best possible outcome.

-Why Hire a Drug Defense Lawyer
+Why Hire an Ohio Drug Defense Lawyer

 Whether you are arrested for carrying a small amount of marijuana or selling a large amount of cocaine, a defense lawyer gives you better odds of defeating, reducing or mitigating drug charges.